 - Simulate combat, EXP gain and Player progression during gameplay and on an account wide scale.

 - Balance of power between classes, heroes and different equipment sets.

 - Designing Heroes based on a theme, and how to reinforce this theme through their statistics.

-During the Project I have took on a varied amount of roles, however always had enough time to follow parts of the game from conceptualisation to their final in game revision.
+During the Project I have took on a varied amount of roles, however always had enough time to follow parts of the game from conceptualization to their final in-game revision.

 This allowed for the development of both new design skills such as theoretical value balancing on this scale, and old design skills such as playtesting, conceptualization and mechanic design.
 The game was discontinued and taken off the mobile stores around 3 months after I left.